samthiriot/knime-shapefiles-as-WKT/README.md

 All the smart work is done by the wonderful [geotools](https://en.wikipedia.org/wiki/GeoTools) [JTS library](https://en.wikipedia.org/wiki/JTS_Topology_Suite).
 We only do provide the integration of these features inside KNIME.
-We currently integrated the library in its stable version 20.1 .
+We currently integrated the library in its snapshot version 22, because we had to submit small changes to the library to integrate it smoothly.

 ## License